-Federal grants
+Federal Grants

-Federal grants are recognized as revenue earned to the extent that qualifying expenses have been incurred.
+Grants awarded by federal agencies are generally considered nonreciprocal transactions restricted by the awarding agency for certain purposes, and revenue is recognized when qualifying expenditures are incurred and conditions under the grant agreements are met.
 Allowable expenses incurred in excess of cumulative reimbursements are reported as donor agency receivables.
 Cash received in excess of allowable expenditures incurred is reported as refundable advances.